danielmunro/deal-streaming/README.md

 GitHub will run the `build-and-publish.yaml` workflow, resulting in a docker image being pushed to GitHub Container Registry if CI/CD completes successfully.

+## Postman integration

+`api.postman_collection.json` can be imported into Postman for easier api testing.